abayo-luc/abayo-luc/README.md

 > I'm Jean Luc Abayo (from 🇷🇼 Kigali) , Software Artist.

-I got six + years of professional experience developing a wide range of tools and products.
+I got eight + years of professional experience developing a wide range of tools and products.
 I have strong experience in JavaScript (TypeScript, React, React-Native), Ruby on Rails, QA, and DevOps automation.

 "Talk is cheap, show me the code",check the code / repos.
 Apart from writing good code, I am interested in new ideas and new ways of thinking; so don't hesitate to reach out to me for collaboration, or just a talk about tech and innovation: jean.abayo@gmail.com
 <br/>